The top 10 soft skills employers are looking for in NZ

 10 soft skills employers are looking for in NZ

-We’re kicking off with one our Head of Jobs, Jeremy Wade, identified as an essential soft skill for modern employees.
+We’re kicking off with one attribute our Head of Jobs, Jeremy Wade, identified as an essential soft skill for modern employees.

 Many NZ businesses now use agile practices in how they operate.
 Agile emphasises the need for teams made up of individuals with different skill sets working together to solve problems in a self-managing way.